Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Degeneration of rational maps and correspondences

-The set of rescalings can be organized into a tree.
-For the purposes of this paper, we focus on the case where the tree is finite; i.e., we consider only finitely many independent rescalings.
-We introduce the following non-dynamical notion of rational maps between trees of Riemann spheres (c.f. \cite{Luo22b} for a dynamical version).
+We shall need to organize the set of rescalings of rational maps.
+Degenerations of rational maps are uniquely hierarchically organized, giving rise to a natural tree structure, see \cite{Kiw15,arfeux,Luo22a} for instance.
+This motivates the introduction of the notion of trees of spheres, a structure that will underpin this organization and allow us to make sense of a non-dynamical rational map between trees of Riemann spheres (c.f. \cite{Luo22b} for a dynamical version).

+\begin{defn}[Graph/tree of Riemann spheres] A \emph{graph of Riemann spheres} is a graph of spaces (cf.~\cite[p.
+153-155]{scott-wall}), where \begin{enumerate}[leftmargin=*] \item vertex spaces are Riemann spheres with a spherical metric of diameter one, and \item edge spaces are points. \end{enumerate} The underlying graph is denoted as $\mathscr G$, and it sets of vertices and edges are denoted as $\RV, \mathscr{E}$, respectively.

+If $\mathscr G$ is a tree $\RT$, then we call it a \emph{tree of Riemann spheres} and denote it as $(\RT, \widehat\C^\RV)$.
+Note that we have equipped $\RT$ with the simplicial metric, where each edge has length one.
+We refer to the resulting metric $d_\RT$ on $\RT$ as the \emph{edge metric}. \end{defn}